laloohflorescruz/library/README.md

 ## Library Management System

-This is a Library Management System project built using SQLite, Bootstrap, and Entity Framework Core version 7.
-The system is designed to manage books, authors, and library branch.
+This is a Library Management System project built using  Entity Framework Core version 7, SQLite and Bootstrap.
+The system is designed to manage books, authors, library branch and customers.

 This is a project for university.

 ## Project Features
 1. List of book
 2. Create and Edit books
 3. Details of book
+4. List of authors
+5. Create and Edit authors
+6. Details of authors
+7. List of customers
+8. Create and Edit customers
+9. Details of customers
+10. List of Libraries branchs
+11. Create and Edit libraries branch
+12. Details of Libraries branch
+13. Seach (Only for books)

 ## Prerequisites